 Gilding the Lilly was my first mixed media painting I attempted.
 In this work, which again is allegorical, I want the viewer to see beyond the glitterati of narcissism and instead find the beauty beneath.
 Beauty is in the eye of the beholder and doesn’t need external influence or additions to make it more so.
 In a world full of thin veneers and airbrushing we are blinded by what is real to the extent we believe what we actually see.
 So what is real?
 In my painting I try to emphasise the fact by covering her in gold as though the very act would make her more beautiful, when in reality she is far more beautiful without it.

 ‘To gild refined gold, to paint the lily, is wasteful and ridiculous excess’. - W Shakespeare

 Gilding the Lilly - acrylic and gold leaf

 Grace, La Incognita and Purdah are all pastiche in nature and are based on the brilliant photography of Viktoria Stutz and makeup Artist Julia Sieckman.
 I use their concept but wanted to add my own interpretation to convey in my paintings.
-I capture their emotion whether solemn or indifferent and by using base colour create subtle depth.
+I capture their emotion whether solemn or indifferent by using base colour to create depth.

 Savanah a work in progress